opendistro/for-elasticsearch-docs/docs/elasticsearch/bool.md

 2. The `speaker` field must not contain `ROMEO`.
 3. Filter these results to the play `Romeo and Juliet` without affecting the relevancy score.

-The `bool` query to meet these requirements would be:
+A sample `bool` query that meets these requirements is as follows:

 ```json
 GET shakespeare/_search